Robbie-Cook/lerna/README.md

 ## Concepts

-Lerna will log to a `lerna-debug.log` file (same as `npm-debug.log`) when it encounters an error running a command.
+Puggo will log to a `lerna-debug.log` file (same as `npm-debug.log`) when it encounters an error running a command.

-Lerna also has support for [scoped packages](https://docs.npmjs.com/misc/scope).
+Puggo also has support for [scoped packages](https://docs.npmjs.com/misc/scope).

-Run `lerna --help` to see all available commands and options.
+Run `puggo --help` to see all available commands and options.

 ### lerna.json